Flux-driven Josephson traveling-wave parametric amplifier: Abstract

 \section{Abstract}

-We have developed a concept of the traveling-wave parametric amplifier driven by external magnetic flux.
-The circuit consists of a serial array of symmetric dc SQUIDs coupled inductively to a separate superconducting $LC$-transmission line carrying the pump flux-wave.
-The adjusted phase velocity of the pump wave of frequency $\omega_p$ ensures efficient three-wave mixing with the signal ($\omega_s$) and the idler ($\omega_i$) waves, $\omega_s+\omega_i = \omega_p$, so the phase matching condition for corresponding wave vectors, $k_s+k_i=k_p$, can be fulfilled in this circuit with sufficiently high accuracy.
-This property enables exponentially rising gain, $\log G \propto N$ ($N$ is the number of cells in the array) and wide bandwidth about $\Delta\omega \approx 0.5\omega_p$.
-The experimental parameters and characteristics of this amplifier have been evaluated and shown great promise for application in the quantum information circuits.
+We have developed a concept for a traveling-wave parametric amplifier driven by a magnetic-flux wave.
+The circuit consists of a serial array of symmetric dc SQUIDs coupled inductively to a separate superconducting $LC$ transmission line carrying the pump wave.
+The adjusted phase velocity of the pump flux-wave of frequency $\omega_p$ ensures amplification of the signal ($\omega_s$) and the idler ($\omega_i$) waves, with frequencies obeying the relation $\omega_s+\omega_i = \omega_p$.
+The advantage of the proposed flux-driven linear circuit includes a large gain in a wide frequency range and overcoming of the pump depletion problem.
+Unlike the conventional traveling-wave amplifiers, the signal and pump in the proposed circuit are applied to different ports, what can greatly simplify the whole measurement setup.
+The experimental parameters and characteristics of this amplifier have been evaluated and show promise for applications in quantum information single-photon circuits.